 Types of life-income gifts

-A charitable gift annuity is a contract between the donor and Curtis that obligates Curtis to pay a fixed amount (“the annuity”) at the end of each calendar quarter to one or more annuitants during their lifetimes.
+A charitable gift annuity is a contract between the donor and Curtis that obligates Curtis to pay a fixed amount (“the annuity”) at the end of each calendar quarter to one or more annuitants.
 Payments from the annuity contract are for life and can begin immediately or can be deferred for a period determined by the donor and set forth in the annuity contract.
-At Curtis, charitable gift annuities may not be available to residents of some states.
-The minimum gift required by Curtis is $10,000 in cash or marketable securities, and the annuitant(s) must be fifty-five or older.
-Curtis can deposit annuity payments directly to you bank account, or make payments by check.
+At Curtis, charitable gift annuities are not available to residents of some states.
+The minimum gift required by Curtis is $10,000 in cash or marketable securities, and the annuitant(s) must be sixty-five or older.
+Curtis will deposit annuity payments directly to you bank account, or make payments by check.
 Please contact the Curtis development office for current gift annuity rates, and a detailed explanation of our charitable gift annuity program.

-Charitable-remainder trusts pay income to the donor (or a designate) for life, then distribute the remaining principal (the “charitable remainder”) to Curtis.
+Charitable-remainder trusts are the most flexible of all charitable life-income plans.
+They pay income to the donor (or a designated beneficiary) for life, then distribute the remaining principal (the “charitable remainder”) to Curtis.
 The trust must pay the non-charitable beneficiary (usually the donor) either a fixed percentage of the value of the trust determined once-a-year (a unitrust) or a fixed amount based on the initial gift (an annuity trust).
-Charitable remainder trusts are the most flexible of all charitable life-income plans.
-At Curtis, a charitable remainder trust can be established with a gift of $100,000 and up.
+For donors over the age of 55 who fund their trust with a minimum gift of $100,000, Curtis will serve as Trustee at no cost to the donor.

-The Curtis Pooled Income Fund is a trust created by Curtis that pools and invests contributions and pays participants their share of income from the fund.
+The Curtis Pooled Income Fund is a trust created by Curtis that pools and invests contributions and pays participants the net income received by the fund.
 A pooled income fund resembles a mutual fund in some ways, but following the death of the income beneficiary, his or her share of the fund is transferred to Curtis’s endowment.
-The Pooled Income Fund provides many of the benefits of a charitable remainder trust without the start-up expenses.
+The Pooled Income Fund provides many of the benefits of a charitable remainder trust without start-up expenses, such as the creation of a unique trust agreement.
 The minimum initial gift to the Pooled Income Fund is $5,000, and minimum age of the income beneficiary is fifty-five.
 Donors may make additional gifts of $1,000 or more to the fund at any time.
 Please request "Information About the Curtis Pooled Income Fund" and a copy of the Fund's most current annual report.

 This information is not intended to be legal advice.
 Curtis encourages donors to consult their attorney and financial advisors about the application of charitable annuities, bequests, and trusts to their particular situations.